-Strategy/Action PRIORITY PRIMARY DEPARTMENT(S) TIMEFRAME FOR ACTION / ACCOMPLISHMENTS partners on transportation issues. other agencies.
-11.1b-Coordinate ongoing road improvement projects with recommendations contained in the City's Unified Pathways Master Plan as appropriate to promote the most efficient use of R.O.W.s and resources.
-0 Transportation Public Works, Parks & Recreation Ongoing - Public Works Transportation staff seeks to include bicycle and pedestrian improvements when possible and appropriate, seeking multiple local and non-local funding sources and coordinating with Parks and Recreation.
-11.1c-Seek opportunities for coordination in the implementation of the City's Transportation, Transit, Trail, and Pedestrian Plans.
-Actively encourage ridership of the city transit system.
-0 Transportation Public Works Parks & Recreation Ongoing - Implementation of the multimodal transportation plan through updates to the plan and the transportation improvement program and coordination with Parks and Recreation.
-Public Works Transportation staff actively working to increase transit system service and ridership.
-The R.T.C./Public Works Transportation staff has been important partners in providing multimodal transportation facilities at Fuji Park and the Community Center / Aquatic Facility.
-These park facilities have new bus stops, wide sidewalks, and associated bike lanes.
-This has been accomplished through planning coordination with Parks and Recreation and has been constructed with RTC and Federal Transit funding.
-It is anticipated this multimodal approach will increase transit system service and ridership to park and recreation facilities.
-11.2a-Conduct periodic updates to the City's transportation model based on future development projections to ensure the feasibility of development patterns portrayed on the Land Use Map.
+STRATEGY/ACTION Priority Primary Department(s) TIMEFRAME FOR ACTION / ACCOMPLISHMENTS 11.2a-Conduct periodic updates to the City's transportation model based on future development projections to ensure the feasibility of development patterns portrayed on the Land Use Map.
 0 Planning Transportation 2011: Will update City's transportation model.
 11.2b-Coordinate the review of development proposals with local transit providers and the Regional Transportation Commission as appropriate to respond to existing/planned transit service.
 0 Planning Transportation Ongoing - Through the Major Project Review (MPR) process or other review processes, proposed developments are reviewed for transportation considerations by RTC staff.
-11.2c-Seek opportunities to enhance the City's north/south arterial and collector street network in conjunction with future development (as consistent with the Transportation Plan) to improve connectivity and 0 Planning Transportation Ongoing - Numerous efforts are underway to improve north/south transportation alternative, including planning, design, or construction projects on the following facilities: Carson City Freeway, Curry Street, Carson Street, Roop
+11.2c-Seek opportunities to enhance the City's north/south arterial and collector street network in conjunction with future development (as consistent with the Transportation Plan) to improve connectivity and support broader transit service.
+0 Planning Transportation Ongoing - Numerous efforts are underway to improve north/south transportation alternative, including planning, design, or construction projects on the following facilities: Carson City Freeway, Curry Street, Carson Street, Roop Street, and Stewart Street.

-STRATEGY/ACTION PRIORITY Primary Department(s) TIMEFRAME FOR ACTION / ACCOMPLISHMENTS support broader transit service.
-Street, and Stewart Street.
 11.2d-Establish design and access standards for development occurring along major gateway corridors in order to preserve their functional integrity, capacity, safety and appearance.
 0 Transportation 2011: Will continue to coordinate freeway landscaping enhancement and Gateway Signs projects.
 Ongoing - Public Works Transportation staff working with NDOT and neighboring counties on US 395 and US 50 corridor efforts.
 12.1a-Provide multi-use paths where necessary as identified on the Unified Pathways Master Plan map.
 0 Planning, Transportation Parks & Recreation 2011: Current projects underway include a multiuse path alignment study for the freeway, and design/construction of multiuse paths on Roop St and the Moffat Open Space.
 Ongoing - Public Works Transportation staff coordinates with Parks and Recreation staff to develop and propose projects and to seek funding.
 12.1b-Implement the Unified Pathways Master Plan as adopted to promote the shared use of pathway corridors and increased access for persons with disabilities.
 0 Planning, Transportation Parks & Recreation Ongoing - Public Works Transportation staff coordinates with Parks and Recreation staff to develop and propose projects and to seek funding.
-Regarding persons with disabilities, a concerted effort is being made to remedy non-compliant area and to seek additional consistent funding sources.
-12.1c-Continue to require future development to construct on-site sidewalks and connections to adjacent pedestrian systems as needed and coordinate the dedication of R.O.W. for planned pathway connections at the time of development.
-0 Planning Engineering
+Regarding persons with disabilities, a concerted effort is being made to remedy non-compliant areas and to seek additional consistent funding sources.
+12.1c-Continue to require future development to construct on-site sidewalks and connections to adjacent pedestrian systems as needed and 0 Planning

+STRATEGY/ACTION Priority Primary Department(s) TIMEFRAME FOR ACTION / ACCOMPLISHMENTS coordinate the dedication of R.O.W. for planned pathway connections at the time of development.
+Engineering